 Let us review the steps you should follow to ensure that this manoeuvre goes smoothly.
-Please remember that weather conditions are crucial your success and ideally there should not be any bad weather.
-We advise slowly through an anchorage to inspect it, before deciding if it´s suitable or not.
+Please remember that weather conditions are crucial to your success and ideally there shouldn’t be any bad weather.
+We advise throughly inspecting an anchorage before deciding if it’s suitable or not.

 - Firstly it depends on your choice of bay to anchor.
 We suggest you plan ahead and use a Nautical chart.
-We recommend that you pick an anchorage that is sheltered from the wind.
+It is highly recommended that you pick an anchorage that is sheltered from the wind.

-- Review the nautical chart before you get to the bay, this way you can make sure that there are no hidden rocks that might cause issues.
+- Review the nautical chart (photo above) before you get to the bay, this way you can make sure that there are no hidden rocks that might cause issues.

 - When you approach the bay, be aware of your surroundings observe where all of the boats are and where are they heading to, then pick the spot where you want to anchor.